ABOUT JOURNAL OF CME

 Aims and scope

-The Journal of CME (JCME) is an open access, peer-reviewed, PubMed-indexed, online-only journal publishing articles focusing on aspects of CME-CPD planning, design, delivery, assessment and regulation.
-JCME aims to serve as the principal international journal for those who provide, accredit, partake in and benefit from the practice of CME-CPD.
-Articles sought include original articles on the practical application of CME-CPD methods, techniques and case studies, as well as opinion pieces on CME-CPD regulatory issues in the form of editorials, commentaries and letters.
+The Journal of CME (JCME) is an open access, peer-reviewed, PubMed-indexed, online-only journal publishing articles that address aspects of CME/CPD planning, design, delivery, assessment and regulation.
+JCME aims to serve as the principal international journal for those who provide, accredit, partake in and benefit from the practice of CME/CPD.
+Articles sought include original articles on the practical application of CME/CPD methods, techniques and case studies, as well as opinion pieces on CME/CPD regulatory issues in the form of editorials, commentaries and letters.

-The Editor-in-Chief makes decisions on submissions based upon their merit (i.e. technically sound, well-written), their potential to inform the CME-CPD community and their relevance to our international audience.
+The Editor-in-Chief makes decisions on submissions based upon merit (i.e. technically sound, well-written), the potential to inform the CME/CPD community and relevance to our international audience.

 Types of articles